 Once a location has been officially declared to be a World Heritage site, the World Heritage Committee, in collaboration with others, seeks out and implements solutions in situations where a site is under threat of damage or deterioration.
 For example, in 1995, the Giza Pyramids were threatened by a highway project.
 UNESCO negotiated with the Egyptian government and developed alternative solutions which were able to save the pyramids from damage.

 Every World Heritage site is listed on the UNESCO website.
-If you give it a visit, you’ll find it’s an excellent resource to discover why a location has been included on the list.
-They even specify which particular criteria the site met, and how it fulfilled them!
+If you give the heritage list a visit, you’ll find it’s an excellent resource to discover why a location has been included on the list.
+They even specify which particular criteria the site met, and how it fulfilled them.

-Odyssey tours visit a number of world heritage sites, some popular, others off the beaten track, but all very much worth the visit.
+Odyssey Traveller’s many tours visit a number of world heritage sites, some popular, others off the beaten track, but all very much worth the visit and experience

 Odyssey’s Tour of Iran – Persepolis, The Golestan Palace, and more!